Causal Preference Elicitation: Extended Related Work

 Expert-in-the-loop algorithms aim to refine causal models by systematically eliciting feedback from domain experts. \citet{ankan2025eitl} propose a hybrid iterative approach that uses conditional independence testing to identify variable pairs where an edge is missing or superfluous and then consults an expert to add or remove edges.
 Their simulation study shows that if the expert orients edges correctly in at least two out of three cases, performance exceeds that of purely data-driven methods.
 In manufacturing, \citet{ou2024coke} propose COKE, which leverages expert knowledge and chronological order information to learn causal graphs from data sets with up to 90\% missing values.
 COKE maximizes the use of incomplete samples through an actor-critic optimisation procedure and achieves substantial F1-score improvements over benchmark methods.

 Active GFlowNets (AGFNs), as proposed by \citet{daSilva2025}, sample ancestral graphs \cite{RichardsonSpirtes2002} with generative flow networks \citep[GFNs,][]{bengio-gfn-2021} guided by a score function, such as the Bayesian information criterion (BIC).
 These samples are then used to prompt an expert for feedback and update the model iteratively.
-Our method can be seen, methodologically, as a more general approach as it is not specific to GFNs, considers general prior distributions over DAGs, with the only requirement being that of having samples.
-Moreover, unlike AGFNs, it is not restricted to linear SEMs and provides a more efficient acquisition function based on a BALD-style criterion.
+AGFN and CaPE address the shared broad goal of interactive causal discovery, but they make different representational and algorithmic choices.
+AGFN operates on ancestral graphs, which can represent latent confounding through bidirected edges, and uses a four-category noisy relation variable together with a GFlowNet sampler.
+CaPE is not restricted to linear SEMs, operates on DAG posteriors, uses a three-way local edge-existence/direction likelihood, and refines any set of posterior DAG particles through explicit Bayesian reweighting, resampling, and rejuvenation.
+The acquisition functions also differ: CaPE directly maximizes a BALD/mutual-information objective over the expert's categorical response, while AGFN ultimately uses a negative expected cross-entropy criterion for computational reasons.
+The practical tradeoff is therefore between the more general ancestral-graph representation of AGFN and the modular DAG-posterior refinement and tractable EIG acquisition of CaPE.

 \paragraph{Theoretical studies.} \citet{ben-david-jml-2022} investigate the theoretical properties of active structure learning of Bayesian networks from observational data, when there are constraints on the number of variables that can be observed from the same sample.
 Related theoretical work studies the sample complexity of causal discovery without a conditional independence oracle and quantifies the value of domain expertise in terms of data samples \citep{wadhwa2021samplecomplexitycausaldiscovery}.
 In contrast, our theoretical results focus on uncertainty reduction, posterior contraction and identifiability within our proposed elicitation framework.